 In natural resource conservation, drones can be used to create digital twins of forests, wetlands, and other ecosystems.
 These models can be used to monitor changes in the environment over time, identify potential threats to biodiversity, and inform conservation efforts.

-To utilise drones and photogrammetry in creating digital twin models, organisations can either hire their own drone pilots in-house (or perhaps drone piloting is already an existing skill in a team members’ toolkit!), or they can outsource drone data capture to experts.
-(This is a good time to mention that Birdi’s Enterprise customers can access our pilot network of over 2,000 qualified drone pilots, who can capture anywhere around Australia).
-Regardless of how the data is captured, you then need to process it via software like Birdi into 2D orthophotos as well as 3D models (you can easily visualise the data in our platform as well as share it with relevant stakeholders with a few simple clicks).
+To utilise drones and photogrammetry in creating digital twin models, organizations can either hire their own drone pilots in-house (or perhaps drone piloting is already an existing skill in a team members’ toolkit!), or they can outsource drone data capture to experts.
+(This is a good time to mention that Birdi’s Ultimate customers can access our pilot network of over 2,000 qualified drone pilots, who can capture anywhere around Australia).
+Regardless of how the data is captured, you then need to process it via software like Birdi into 2D orthophotos as well as 3D models (you can easily visualize the data in our platform as well as share it with relevant stakeholders with a few simple clicks).